-- Due to a programming problem, the regular DataSonde® had been sent back to the vendor for servicing.
-After being cleaned and freshly calibrated the regular DataSonde® was installed on June 29, 2010, and remained deployed continuously until August 24, 2010, a 56 day period.
+- After being cleaned and freshly calibrated the regular DataSonde® (s/n 44422) was installed on August 25, 2010, and remained deployed continuously until October 19, 2010, a 55 day period.

 Quality Assurance / Quality Control (QA/QC) Measures

 - As part of the QA/QC protocol, an assessment of the reliability of data recorded by an instrument is made at the beginning and end of the deployment period.
 The procedure is based on the approach used by the United States Geological Survey.
 See Table 1.